This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Steroids: This medicine may be given to decrease inflammation.

 - Litmus paper test: This is also called a pH paper test.
-Your caregiver will put a small piece of paper on your lower lid to see if the chemical has been rinsed off your eye.
+Your healthcare provider will put a small piece of paper on your lower lid to see if the chemical has been rinsed off your eye.

 - Slit-lamp test: This test uses a microscope to look into your eye and check for injury.
-It may also help your caregiver see if there are any chemicals left in your eye.
+It may also help your healthcare provider see if there are any chemicals left in your eye.

 - Visual acuity test: This test checks your vision and how well your eye moves.